 FEATURED STATE: Washington

-Since 2006, a handful of Washington legislators from diverse backgrounds—business, social services, criminal justice and health care—joined an array of public and private efforts to help low-income households accumulate savings and learn how to better manage their money.
-Today, thanks in large part to the role played by its legislators, Washington has become a leader among states in the asset building arena.
+Beginning in 2006, a handful of Washington legislators from diverse backgrounds—business, social services, criminal justice and health care—joined an array of public and private efforts to help low-income households accumulate savings and learn how to better manage their money.
+Today, in 2015, thanks in large part to the role played by its legislators, Washington has become a leader among states in the asset building arena.

 Lawmakers embraced the idea that, with the right incentives and tools, low-income families can get on a path to financial independence.
 By efficiently coordinating state policy and local movements, Washington now has a statewide infrastructure that’s helping people move from financial survival to economic self-sufficiency.

 The key to Washington’s success is a network of local asset building coalitions.
 In 2005, only one such organization existed.
 Legislators working within their communities saw the energy and capacity for more and they enacted a small pilot program to facilitate additional start-ups.
 By 2009, $1.3 million in state money had spurred the growth of 14 new community asset building coalitions that, in turn, had leveraged $7 million more from private and federal sources.

 Since 2006, the Asset Building Unit within the Department of Commerce, along with the state-supported Washington Asset Building Coalition and its constituent local coalitions, have worked together on several major initiatives.